mangeshhatekar2006-byte/Minor_project_1/README.md

 # Minor_project_1
-# 🧬 GroupDNA — WhatsApp Group Chat Analyzer
+# WhatsApp Group Chat Analyzer

 > **Your WhatsApp group chat, decoded.**

-GroupDNA is a Python-based WhatsApp chat analytics project that analyzes an exported WhatsApp `.txt` chat file and generates a detailed, terminal-style report about group activity, messaging patterns, frequently used words, response behavior, silent streaks, and personality archetypes.
+This is a Python-based WhatsApp chat analytics project that analyzes an exported WhatsApp `.txt` chat file and generates a detailed, terminal-style report about group activity, messaging patterns, frequently used words, response behavior, silent streaks, and personality archetypes.

 The project is developed as a **Minor Project using Python and NumPy**, with a focus on implementing data analysis using fundamental programming concepts rather than high-level data-analysis libraries.